-Advantest has further expanded its sales channels as a result of its integration with Verigy, and sells its semiconductor and component test systems and mechatronics systems globally.
+Advantest sells its semiconductor and component test systems and mechatronics systems globally.
 Advantest's direct sales department includes engineers who have in-depth knowledge of the customer's business and technology needs.
 Currently, Advantest has sales offices in Japan, Taiwan, Singapore and other parts of Asia, the Americas and Europe.
 Advantest maintains its sales and support centers in close physical proximity to key customer sites to identify its customers' needs in the early stage of product development and to provide required support in a timely fashion.
 Advantest is also strengthening its relationships with test houses through limited minority investments as a part of its sales and marketing strategy.
-In addition, Advantest offers operating lease contracts for semiconductor and component test systems through its subsidiary, Advantest Finance Inc.
+In addition, Advantest Finance Inc.